-Simply put, physical therapy is a business.
+If you’re asking yourself, “Should I become a physical therapist?” understand that physical therapy is a business.
 Unfortunately, most PTs—like my younger self—don’t realize this until they enter the workforce, because to date, PT schools have failed to educate students on the practice management side of being a physical therapist.
 New PTs often are completely in the dark when it comes to things like understanding the cost of health care, developing business plans, marketing their practices, tracking and analyzing metrics, and implementing efficient billing practices.
 Providers in other healthcare specialties—chiropractors, for example—receive a great deal of business education, while PTs typically enter the private practice field with very little understanding of how to operate a clinic, or how to rise to a leadership position within their professional organization.
 And that has to change.
 A strong business and financial acumen can do wonders—both personally and professionally.
 That’s why I implore all future therapists—regardless of specialty—to seek out business education opportunities, whether or not their schools offer it.
 And remember, learning is a lifelong endeavor.
 So, I also encourage all current practitioners to remain steadfast in their professional development and continuing education efforts.

 2. Customer service matters—big time.